droberts-ada/teaching-react/week1.md

 Teaching React for the first time has been an enjoyable experience.
 Our team worked super hard getting this ready, and showed impressive wisdom and experience choosing what to cover and how to present it.
 Though there were inevitably some small things that could have gone better, adjustments going forward will be fine-tuning, not a total restructuring.

-For me the four big takeaways boil down to a fundamental truth about teaching: it's better to go a little slower, cement understanding, and tie things in to prior learning.
+For me the four big takeaways boil down to a fundamental truth about teaching: it's almost always better to go a little slower, cement understanding, and tie things in to prior learning.
 That means being conscious of where students are and what will be hard for them, and taking the time to build the curriculum to match.
 It's hard work, but no one ever took a teaching gig because it was easy.

 Our job now is to take those learnings and apply them.
 We get a chance immediately as we continue to work with cohort 9, and in 6 months when cohort 10 gets to this point.
 I for one am excited to see how it goes from here.